 Types of Construction Accidents

-OSHA’s “Fatal Four” types of accidents caused 58 percent of the fatalities among construction workers in 2013.
+OSHA’s “Fatal Four” types of accidents caused 58% of the fatalities among construction workers in 2013.
 OSHA estimates that eliminating these four leading types of accidents would save the lives of 468 workers a year.
 Fatal Four accidents in 2013 break down as follows:

 Beyond the Fatal Four, construction trade workers suffer many other types of accidents, including: